Qualification of Cloud Infrastructure and SaaS to Demonstrate Regulatory Compliance

-As you are responsible for ensuring all your systems are compliant, including cloud computing and SaaS elements, the principles of qualification are the same.
-That said, innovative solutions are often required.
+As you are responsible for ensuring all your systems are compliant, including cloud-based elements, the principles of qualification are the same.
+That said, innovative solutions are often possible.

-For example, one of the advantages of both cloud computing and SaaS is that vendors constantly work to improve their products, releasing frequent updates.
-Unlike in-house infrastructure, you are not in control of the application of these updates.
+For example, one of the advantages of cloud solutions is that vendors constantly work to improve their products, releasing frequent updates.
+Unlike in-house infrastructure, you are not in control of the implementation of these updates.

-An automated testing process might be the solution in the above example.
-After all, regulators do not stipulate manual testing completed by humans.
-Instead, regulations require you to provide evidence the solution performs as expected.
-A software programme can perform this task in relation to cloud infrastructure or SaaS, automating the process and making it significantly less time-consuming.
+An automated testing process might be the solution in the above example as regulators do not stipulate it must be done manually.
+They instead require you to provide evidence that shows the solution performs as expected.
+So, a software program can perform this task in relation to cloud infrastructure, SaaS, IaaS, or PaaS, automating the process and making it significantly less time-consuming.

-Effective Qualification Strategy for Cloud Infrastructure and SaaS Solutions
+Effective Qualification Strategy for Cloud Infrastructure, SaaS, IaaS, & PaaS Solutions

-Whatever the specifics of qualifying cloud infrastructure and SaaS solutions, you need a clear strategy in place first.
+Whatever the specifics of qualifying cloud infrastructure and cloud-based solutions, you first need a clear strategy.
 This strategy should include:

-- Risk assessments – you should take a risk-based approach to all stages of qualifying cloud or SaaS solutions.
+Using CSA best practices, you should take a risk-based approach to all stages of qualifying cloud infrastructure and SaaS, IaaS, and PaaS solutions.
 This includes completing risk assessments on things like security and data integrity, while putting in place process controls that mitigate risks.
 This especially applies when the solution has no direct impact on the safety or quality of the product you are manufacturing.

-- Qualification plan – this should outline the approach to qualification and detail activities, tasks, and responsibilities.
+Your qualification plan should outline the approach you have taken to qualification while also detailing activities, tasks, and responsibilities.

-Broadly speaking, the pharmaceutical and medical device industries are behind other industries in their adoption of cloud computing technologies or the SaaS delivery models.
+Broadly speaking, the pharmaceutical and medical device industries are playing catch-up in their adoption of cloud computing technologies.
 It’s understandable that solutions like these have been viewed in the past as adding an element of risk to manufacturing operations.

-Today, however, solutions and practices exist from equipment-to-cloud providers like us at SL Controls that make it possible to actually reduce risk by switching to cloud infrastructure and SaaS solutions.
-This includes qualification solutions that demonstrate regulatory compliance to a standard that is equal to on-premises systems.
+Today, however, solutions and practices exist from equipment-to-cloud providers like us at SL Controls that make it possible to realise the benefits of cloud computing while reducing risk.
+This includes cloud infrastructure, SaaS, IaaS, and PaaS qualification solutions that demonstrate regulatory compliance to a standard that is equal to on-premises systems.